DICE-UNC/indexing/README.md

 Configuring ServiceMix with Message Routing
 --------

-The indexing framework doesnot require a specific messaging protocol.
+The indexing framework does not require a specific messaging protocol.
 It can be configured using a Apache Camel route.

 ### AMQP 1.0 ###